3 Financial Professionals Caregivers Need

 - What is your financial-planning approach?

-The Accreditation Council for Accountancy and Taxation (ACAT), a nonprofit independent testing, accrediting and monitoring organization, offers several other reasons why people should consider working with a tax pro:
+The Accreditation Council for Accountancy and Taxation (ACAT), a nonprofit independent accrediting, monitoring and testing organization, offers several other reasons why people should consider working with a tax pro:

 - A professional can recommend ways to save on taxes and answer questions to help you make smart, tax-saving decisions